separation processes are routinely used in medium to large scale plants to produce

 The first process step in any air separation plant is filtering, compressing, and cooling the incoming air.

-In most cases the air is compressed to somewhere between 5 and 8 bar, depending upon the intended product mix and desired product pressures.
+In most cases the air is compressed to somewhere between 5 and 8 bar (about 75 to 115 psig), depending upon the intended product mix and desired product pressures.
 The compressed air is cooled, and much of the water vapor in the incoming air is condensed and removed, as the air passes through a series of interstage coolers plus an aftercooler following the final stage of compression.

 The next major step is removal of impurities, in particular, but not limited to, residual water vapor plus carbon dioxide.